Accident or Opportunity?

 I had one of those moments the summer before my 15th birthday.

-It was a spring night in Edmonton, Alberta.
-I had just turned off the TV when I was seized by a gut feeling that I needed to accompany my mom on her upcoming trip.
+On a spring night in Edmonton, Alberta, I had just turned off the TV when I felt a strong urge to join my mom on her upcoming trip.

-We would make the trip in our old black Buick, driving from Edmonton to Dawson Creek to visit her friend’s farm in the Peace Country where I was born.
+We would drive our old black Buick to Dawson Creek to visit her friend's farm in the Peace Country where I was born.
+Getting back to the fresh country air was a much-needed escape from the lacklustre city.

 We pulled up to the sprawling acreage with a small yellow rectangle house built around an old tree and were greeted by spitting lamas.

-The weekend included movies, farm chores, spontaneous sermons on hell-fire and damnation, and deep conversations between them —- about me.
-Her friend was determined to hit me over the head with the bible, if need be, to get me back on track.
-Despite her insistence, I was on the dark side, I admired her determination and quirky sense of humour.
+The weekend included movies, farm chores, spontaneous sermons on hell-fire and damnation, and deep conversations between them — about me.
+Her friend was determined to hit me over the head with the bible, if need be, to get me back on ‘track.’

 Jet- Husky Wolf